JuliaOpt/CoinOptServices.jl/README.md

 and [Ipopt](https://github.com/JuliaOpt/Ipopt.jl) already have Julia packages that interface directly with their respective in-memory C API's.
-Particularly for Clp.jl and Cbc.jl, the existing packages should be faster than the OptimizationServices.jl approach of going through an OSiL file on disk.
+Particularly for Clp.jl and Cbc.jl, the existing packages should be faster than the CoinOptServices.jl approach of going through an OSiL file on disk.
 Ipopt.jl is probably faster as well, however using ``OSSolverService`` will perform automatic differentiation in C++ using [CppAD](https://projects.coin-or.org/CppAD), which may have different performance characteristics than the pure-Julia